lolyra/multilayer/README.md

 ## Preparation

 In order to run the code, proceed to install the required packages.
-Before installing, we advise (creating a virtual environment)[https://docs.python.org/3/library/venv.html].
+Before installing, we advise [creating a virtual environment](https://docs.python.org/3/library/venv.html).

 After creating the virtual environment, activate it and install the required packages.